ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days of Code - Solidity - Log

 ## Day 78, October 3, Saturday
-**Today's Progress**: bytes32 and randomness testing, edits to voting.sol
+**Today's Progress**: bytes32 and randomness testing, edits to Lottery.sol in string to bytes32 conversion

 ## Day 77, September 30, Wednesday
 **Today's Progress**: revising expirationdate.sol and escrow.sol to streamline and return the calendar days remaining until expiry